cw-dvr8/JSON-validation-schemas/example_schemas/README.md

 test4_demo4.json

-I used [ajv-cli](https://github.com/jessedc/ajv-cli) on Windows 10 as the validation tool.
-I had to install [Node.js](https://nodejs.org/en/download/) first, and it seem happiest installing and running out of a git bash shell.
+I used the Python jsonschema module to validate the following schemas, but in order to work you have to install it with the format setuptools extra.

+pip install jsonschema(format)

+See the "Validating Formats" section of this document: https://buildmedia.readthedocs.org/media/pdf/python-jsonschema/latest/python-jsonschema.pdf

 ### test_regex.json

 Regex pattern matching.
-I used this with the Python jsonchema module, but in order to work you have to install it with the format setuptools extra.

-pip install jsonschema(format)

-See the "Validating Formats" section of this document: https://buildmedia.readthedocs.org/media/pdf/python-jsonschema/latest/python-jsonschema.pdf

 #### Test files: